Ettore1024/MetaGeSimAMR/README.md

   1. The user can only list the genomes of interest, with their relative abundance, omitting all the other genomes;

-  2. The user can list all the genomes given in input (inside the `genomes` folder, I will come back later on this point); in this case, all the genomes the user do not want to use during the simulation must be put at the bottom of the list and their relative abundance should be set to 0.
+  2. The user can list all the genomes given in input (inside the `genomes/` folder, I will come back later on this point); in this case, all the genomes the user do not want to use during the simulation must be put at the bottom of the list and their relative abundance should be set to 0.

 A clarification on point 2 should be highlighted: if the sum of the abundances of the considered genomes does not equal 1, the simulation will not stop and